Plot Twist: What if Jennifer Lawrence had a Medical Alert?

-At the 85th Academy Awards, Lawrence famously slipped as she ascended the stage to accept the award for Best Actress.
-One year later, she would notably fall at the same event, although this time, with a companion to hold onto.
-America’s rising star could very well take advantage of a senior medical alert system.
-Whether you are an everyday individual or Hollywood celebrity, a fall detection system can vastly decrease the likelihood of fall-related injury.
+At the 85th Academy Awards, Lawrence fell on the stairs heading up to the stage to accept the award for Best Actress.
+One year later, she would famously fall at the same event, although this time, with a companion to hold onto.
+America’s mega movie star could very well benefit from a medical alert system-- preferably one with fall detection.

-But here at Alert1, we concern ourselves over all fall-prone situations.
-Lawrence’s character parts in the movies definitely could have used an alert button.
-So we ask the question: when could a medical alarm button have ended the plot for JLaw’s many on-screen characters?
+Even in several of her movies, Lawrence’s character definitely could have used an alert button.
+So we ask the fun question: when could a medical alarm button have ended the plot for JLaw’s many on-screen characters?

-Alert1 counts five plot ending scenarios through the senior medical alert system.
+Alert1 imagined five plot-ending scenarios curtained by use of a senior medical alert system.

 1. Hunger Games: Catching Fire